GeneTechTeaching/genetech/README.md

 ![knit](imgs/knit.png)

 To download the `main.html` file, you can check the box next to it :ballot_box_with_check:, press the cog wheel :gear: icon above and select "Export..." from the dropdown menu.

+![image](https://user-images.githubusercontent.com/27061883/192314278-7dc71f81-6889-4979-a684-77a3a1da53f3.png)

 Now you get a popup where you can chose a file name and download the file to your computer.
+If you change the file name, make sure it end in `.html`.
 This is the file that you will upload on Canvas!

 **Make sure that you can open the file and that you can see the content of it before uploading.**

-![image](https://user-images.githubusercontent.com/27061883/192314278-7dc71f81-6889-4979-a684-77a3a1da53f3.png)

 ### Deadlines